GreenfieldVentures/Dwarf/README.md

 }
 ```

-To implement Number in or Dwarf class we can either chose to reference one object:
+To implement MagicNumber in or Dwarf class we can either chose to reference one object:
 ```csharp
 [DwarfProperty]
 public MagicNumber MyLuckyNumber { get; set; }